Politics of Jersey

-Legislative and executive power is vested in the States of Jersey, which is composed of the Assembly of States members (States Assembly, French: Assemblé des États).
-Elected States members appoint the Council of Ministers (including the Chief Minister and other Ministers), which is the decision-making body of the island's government, the Government of Jersey.

 Other powers are exercised by the Connétable and Parish Assembly in each of the twelve parishes.

 As one of the Crown dependencies, Jersey is sovereign territory of the Crown, but is not part of the United Kingdom.
 Jersey can be best described as "neither a colony nor a conquest, but a peculiar and immediate dependency of the Crown."
 The island is part of the British Islands, a political term encompassing the United Kingdom and the Crown Dependencies.
 This island is for the most part self-governing, with its own independent legal, administrative and fiscal systems.

 The link between the island and the monarchy, rather than through Parliament, has led to an effectively independent political development on the island.
 In medieval times, the island was treated as a possession of the King by the English government, rather than part of the English state.

 History

 Prior to English rule

 When Augustus Caesar divided Gaul into four provinces, Jersey was part of the province headquartered at Lyons.